-Earning eight Academy Award nominations, the movie version of To Kill a Mockingbird won three awards, including best actor for Gregory Peck's portrayal of Finch.
+The movie version of To Kill a Mockingbird earning eight Academy Award nominations and won three awards, including best actor for Gregory Peck's portrayal of Finch.
 The character is said to have been based on Lee's father.

-By the mid-1960s, Lee was reportedly working on another novel, but it was never published.
-Continuing to help Capote, Lee worked with him on and off on In Cold Blood.
+In the mid-1960s, Lee was reportedly working on another novel, but it was never published.

-That same year, Lee had an operation on her hand to repair damage done by a bad burn.
+In 1966, Lee had an operation on her hand to repair the damage done by a bad burn.
 She also accepted a post on the National Council of the Arts at the request of President Lyndon B. Johnson.
 During the 1970s and '80s, Lee largely retreated from public life.

 Lee spent some of her time on a nonfiction book project about an Alabama serial killer which had the working title The Reverend.
 This work, however, was never published.

 Lee generally lived a quiet, private life, splitting her time between New York City and her hometown of Monroeville.
 In Monroeville, she lived with her older sister Alice Lee, a lawyer who the author called "Atticus in a skirt."
 Lee's sister was a close confidante who often took care of the author's legal and financial affairs.